csebooks/ds-algorithms/content.en/graph-algorithms/_index.md

 This type of a graph could be (and frequently is) used to model construction projects.
 In this case, there are several important questions which would be of interest to answer.
 First, what is the earliest completion time for the project?
 We can see from the graph that 10 time units are required along the path A, C, F, H. Another important question is to determine which activities can be delayed, and by how long, without affecting the minimum completion time.
 For instance, delaying any of A, C, F, or H would push the completion time past 10 units.
 On the other hand, activity B is less critical and can be delayed up to two time units without affecting the final completion time.

 To perform these calculations, we convert the activity-node graph to an event-node graph.
 Each event corresponds to the completion of an activity and all its dependent activities.
 Events reachable from a node v in the event-node graph may not commence until after the event v is completed.
 This graph can be constructed automatically or by hand.
 Dummy edges and nodes may need to be inserted in the case where an activity depends on several others.
 This is necessary in order to avoid introducing false dependencies (or false lack of dependencies).
-The event node graph corresponding to the graph in

-Figure 9.34 is shown in Figure 9.35.
+The event node graph corresponding to the graph in Figure 9.34 is shown in Figure 9.35.

 To find the earliest completion time of the project, we merely need to find the length of the longest path from the first event to the last event.
 For general graphs, the longest-path problem generally does not make sense, because of the possibility of positive-cost cycles.
 These are the equivalent of negative-cost cycles in shortest-path problems.
 If positive-cost cycles are present, we could ask for the longest simple path, but no satisfactory solution is known for this problem.
 Since the event-node graph is acyclic, we need not worry about cycles.
 In this case, it is easy to adapt the shortest-path algorithm to compute the earliest completion time for all nodes in the graph.
 If E Ci is the earliest completion time for node i, then the applicable rules

-are

-EC1 = 0

 ![Alt text](f1.png)